metno/aeolus2aerocom/README.md

 The reading is done using ESA's reading library [coda](http://stcorp.nl/coda/) (provided by [Science [&] Technology Corporation](http://stcorp.nl)). coda is now also [packaged for conda](https://anaconda.org/stcorp/coda).

-The purpose of aeolus2netcdf is therefore, to just convert the binary file to a netcdf file that can be easier read by other programs.
-The contents of the resulting netcdf files are focused on [Met Norway's](https://www.met.no/) cal / val effort for the ADM Aeolus mission at this point and might therefore not contain all the information in the binary file.
+The purpose of aeolus2netcdf is to convert the binary file to a netcdf file that can be read without coda by other programs.
+The contents of the resulting netcdf files are focused on [Met Norway's](https://www.met.no/) cal/val effort for the ADM Aeolus mission at this point and might therefore not contain all the information of the binary file.

 # prerequests
 The converter needs a working python interface to [coda](http://stcorp.nl/coda/).
 You can either install it if you use anaconda as